Skip to main content

 Quick Verdict

 M4 owners: don't upgrade.
 The M5 is faster on paper — the daily experience is identical for typical business use.
-New buyers: the M5 at $1,099 is the right call — doubling base storage to 512GB and adding Wi-Fi 7 makes it a meaningfully better baseline than the M4 was at $999.
-If the $100 premium is a hard constraint, the M4 at $999 still covers everything most users need.
+New buyers: the M5 is the clear choice — 512GB base storage and Wi-Fi 7 make it a stronger baseline, and June 2026 discounts have brought the 13-inch M5 as low as $899–$950 at major retailers.
+At that price, the M4 only makes sense if you find it significantly cheaper or are buying refurbished.

 Affiliate Disclosure: This article contains affiliate links.
 If you make a purchase through these links, we may earn a small commission at no extra cost to you.